 - They allow learning from the mistakes of other people.

-But remember that your goal is to attract blog visitors’ attention, not to bring them down.
-Never turn your blog into a source of pessimism.
+But remember your goal is to attract blog visitors’ attention, not to bring them down.
+Never turn a blog into a source of pessimism.
 Publish such controversial posts occasionally to complement standard topics.
 As for the content, instead of focusing on the mistake, you should also show its consequences and mention how to avoid/fix it.

 If the country market you target is going through significant changes, try to use this in your blog.
 For example, you may analyze the marketing techniques used by candidates during the presidential election and evaluate their marketing efficiency.